New England Law Boston: Admission of male students

 The school began admitting male students out of financial necessity in the 1920s.
 In 1930, the school's first two male graduates received the LL.M. degree.
 From 1940 to 1950, the men's program was referred to as the Calvin Coolidge Law School.

 As the school entered the 1950s it saw its student body shift from a student body that had a majority female population to a predominantly male student body.
 1963 saw Portia Law School begin the process of applying for American Bar Association accreditation, and some of the steps the school took included restructuring its board of governors and launching the school's first law review.
 In 1969, the school changed its name to New England School of Law to coincide with its accreditation granted by the ABA.

 As New England Law neared its 75th anniversary, new programs were started, the first was the creation of Law Day in 1970 and then the opening of its clinical law services office in 1971.
 The clinical law services program is performed by the law students providing representation to those who did not have the economic means to seek paid legal assistance.

 In 1980, New England moved into its current location; which is located in the Boston Theater District neighborhood.
-To honor the 75th anniversary of New England Law the 41st President, George H. W. Bush, was the keynote speaker for the celebration.
+George H. W. Bush was the keynote speaker at the 75th anniversary of New England Law.

 In the 1980s, the school started a program that arranged for students to study abroad and work with former Soviet Bloc nations to develop their own legal systems.
-New England Law also became a co-founder of the Consortium for Innovative Legal Education; which allows students to study abroad at countries throughout the world and learn about foreign law and put their current education to work through externships.
+New England Law also became a co-founder of the Consortium for Innovative Legal Education; which allows students to study abroad at countries throughout the world.

 In 1996, New England Law students worked with Office of the Prosecutor of the International Criminal Tribunals by providing legal research and analysis for war crimes in Rwanda and the former nation of Yugoslavia.

 New England Law received membership from the Association of American Law Schools in 1998.
 In 2002, New England Law expanded its campus by buying adjacent buildings around the schools current location.

+Rebranding

 Also, in 2008, New England School of Law began a new campaign to rebrand itself as "New England Law | Boston", with the purpose to put an emphasis on its location.

 In December 2020, long-time president John F. O'Brien stepped down and former United States Senator from Massachusetts and U.S. Ambassador to New Zealand, Scott P. Brown, was named the new president and dean of the school.
 Brown resigned in August 2021, citing a difference of vision from that of the board of directors.

-In January 2022, The Board of Trustees of New England Law | Boston selected long-time professor, Lisa R. Freudenheim, to lead the law school as its next dean.
+In January 2022, The Board of Trustees of New England Law Boston selected long-time professor Lisa R. Freudenheim to lead the law school as its next dean.